-- When a child shows signs of sickness at home, it is the parents' responsibility to find out what the illness is and to keep the child at home or make other arrangements if the child's condition is infectious.
-If a child cannot take part in an activity because of illness, they should not come to the centre that day. - If a child comes to the centre ill, parents/guardians will be asked to find alternate care for that day. - If the parents/guardians are unsure of whether or not their child will need a doctor's note, they are asked to contact the Centre Coordinator prior to bringing their child to the centre. - If parents/guardians have concerns about unexpected symptoms or are curious about common childhood illnesses, please follow the community care link below. quick-guide-to-common-childhood-diseases.pdf (northernhealth.ca)
+- When a child shows signs of sickness at home, it is the parents/guardians' responsibility to find out what the illness is and to keep the child at home, or make other arrangements if the child's condition is infectious.
+If a child cannot take part in an activity because of illness, they should not come to the centre that day. - If a child comes to the centre ill, parents/guardians will be asked to find alternate care for that day. - If the parents/guardians are unsure of whether or not their child will need a doctor's note, they are asked to contact the centre Coordinator prior to bringing their child to the centre. - If parents/guardians have concerns about unexpected symptoms or are curious about common childhood illnesses, please follow the BC CDC link: www.bccdc.ca/schools/Documents/EN Guide Childhood Diseases.pdf. - If your child is receiving medication for a communicable disease, they must be on medication for a minimum 24-hour period prior to returning to the centre. - Only medications prescribed by a doctor can be administered by staff. - Parents/guardians must complete the "Consent to Administer Medication Form." - All non-prescription medications require a parent/guardian to provide a completed "Request for Administration of Non-Prescription Medication at a Child Care Facility" signed by a doctor. - Medication must be in the original container, stating your child's name, dosage, and time to be given. - We ask all parents/guardians to hand deliver their child's medication to YMCA staff.
+When you are in the program, please ensure that personal medications are not accessible to other children in the room. (e.g. purses and bags are placed out of reach of children)